cmharlow/rialto-wiki/Loading-data-into-Vitro:-Jena-tdbloader.md

 # Troubleshooting

 If running the loader step above throws an `Argument list too long` error, you may need to bump up that limit.
 On Linux, you can do this using `ulimit -s 65536`.

+# Findings

+Once we learned that the trick to getting Vitro to "see" `tdbloader`-loaded data was to add it to the ABox named graph (`http://vitro.mannlib.cornell.edu/default/vitro-kb-2`), we ran the loader against the full dataset and it performed admirably:

+> 15:02:03 INFO  loader               :: ** Completed: 4,522,586 quads loaded in 68.34 seconds [Rate: 66,176.77 per second]

+After that, we attempted to manually kick off inferencing, but Vitro could no longer write to TDB due to a `BlockAccessBase: Bounds exception`.
+Restarting Tomcat restores Vitro's connection to its TDB database, and also triggers a recomputation of inferences.
+Running this operation against the full dataset took approximately five minutes with 1,776,753 URIs added to Vitro's inference graph.
+Inferencing also triggers rebuilding the Solr index, and that too took about five minutes, adding 126,088 documents to the index.

+Ultimately, the team dismissed `tdbloader` as an ingest/load mechanism. `tdbloader` doesn't use Jena transactions to write data, and we believed this was the cause of having to restart the Vitro server to get it back in a working state.
+The documentation of TDB is clear on this point: TDB wasn't designed for concurrency outside of Jena transactions, and `tdbloader` does not support transactions.
+The team is not going to use `tdbloader` partly because needing to restart the server is an undesirable hack, but mostly because there is a risk that writing data using `tdbloader` while Vitro is also writing to TDB (e.g., recomputing inferences) will cause data corruption, necessitating a wipe and full reload.
+We have seen this happen, in fact, in our limited experiments with `tdbloader`.